Hunting Mule Deer in British Columbia's South Chilcotin Mountains

 British Columbia produces some of the largest mule deer in the world, and the rugged South Chilcotin Mountains, ranging northwest from Lillooet, are a premier place to hunt this challenging species.
 The Chilcotin’s rugged terrain, including wide swaths of roadless habitat above 1,981 metres (6,500 feet), means these deer don’t come easy.
 The Chilcotin also offers hunts for California bighorn sheep, goat, moose, wolf, cougar and black bear.

 Hunting in the early season involves hiking into the alpine, as the lack of access roads does not allow for ATVs.
 Although physically demanding, it helps to protect the resource by limiting the number of people who can handle the trip.
 September hunts by horseback can be even more old-fashioned: securing your gear to a packhorse and camping in mountain meadows full of trickling streams and wildflowers.
 The alpine view of the valleys below showcases turquoise-blue glacial streams and mountainsides coloured green and red from copper and iron ore.

 Mule deer and other animals head to the high country in July to escape the summer heat.
 They remain in the fertile alpine country until snow drives them lower in November and December.
 Between September 1 (when the deer season opens) and September 30 in the South Chilcotin, hunters must harvest a buck with four or more points on its antlers, a regulation that ensures the area’s ability to produce exceptional animals.

-At this time, mature bucks are separated from does and gather in “bachelor groups,” which can provide some exciting hunting opportunity—hunters could spot several large bucks staring back at them and have trouble deciding which one to shoot.
+At this time, mature bucks are separated from does and gather in “bachelor groups,” which can provide some exciting hunting opportunities—hunters could spot several large bucks staring back at them and have trouble deciding which one to shoot.
 Even though some may be looking for the biggest buck, the record-book bucks aren’t behind every tree.
 The careful management of the area means everyone has the possibility of taking a great animal, but that the only thing guaranteed is the journey along the way.